Tomeszx/Podio-Integration-Tool/README.md

 # Podio-Integration-Tool

-The script was created to integrate changes between the two platforms (Podio - Admin (Miinto platform)).
+The script was created to integrate changes between Podio and other platforms.
 There are a lot of different tasks that have been used to update different areas.

 All tasks with comments are sent to Google Sheets as information about what has been updated